The Seance Spectre

-"The Seance Spectre" is the twentieth episode of the second series of Space: 1999 (and the forty-fourth overall episode of the programme).
+"The Seance Spectre" is the 20th episode of the second series of Space: 1999 (and the 44th overall episode of the programme).
 The screenplay was written by Donald James; the director was Peter Medak.
 The original title was "The Mutiny".
 The final shooting script is dated 16 September 1976.
 Live-action filming took place Monday 18 October 1976 through Saturday 30 October 1976.